Saturday, August 24, 2024

 Hiroshima in the rain

-My first visit to this infamous city occurred on 8 April, my second full day in Japan.
-I’d originally planned this excursion for later in the week.
-However, the forecast wasn’t ideal for a planned excursion to Hakone, so I made a last-minute decision to swap dates and head south.
-It seemed appropriate to experience a more poignant location like Hiroshima in the wet.
+As a result, I made a last-minute decision to shuffle my plans and head south instead.
+In some small way, it seemed more appropriate to experience a poignant location like Hiroshima in the wet.
 I also knew I’d spend time indoors at the Peace Museum, plus another 1.5 hours each way on the Shinkansen.

 From Hiroshima, I caught the local tram south towards Miyajima.
 There are few sights more iconic in Japan than the vermillion Tori gate that stands offshore of the Itsukushima Shinto shrine.
 Miyajima is one of Japan’s most sacred places.
 Its name literally translates as "shrine island".
 Its history is intimately tied to the nation’s two dominant religions; Shintoism and Buddhism.